 Subway Footlong Ripoff!

-Reports including this one from ABC News indicate that the Subway footlong sub is not really one foot long.
+Reports including this one from the Washington Post indicate that the Subway footlong sub is not really one foot long.
 Some pictures on the Internet show subs about 11 inches long.
 My initial reaction was: “no big deal”.
 It’s about a foot long.
 You can see how long it is while they are making it, so it’s not really deceptive.
 But after further thought, I realized that this may be one of the biggest consumer scandals ever.

 Millions of the subs have been sold as “footlong subs”.
 There have even been major ad campaigns describing “five dollar footlongs” featuring people holding their hands apart to indicate the size of the sub.
 If the footlong sub is 1.2 inches short of a foot, this is 10% of the total size of the sandwich.
 People are not just shorted on the length of the bread, but on all of the toppings as well.
 If a 12 inch sub value is $5, a 10.8 inch sub value is only $4.50.
 The economic effect of passing off millions of shorter subs as footlong is enormous.